Raja1609/linux-basics-course/README.md

-# The Linux Basics Course
+# This is the Linux Basics Course.

 These are notes from the [Linux Basics Course](https://bit.ly/3gGnxm0) hosted on KodeKloud.